Geography of Gujarat: Beaches

 Ahmedpur Mandvi Beach - Ahmedpur Mandvi Beach is situated on the coastline of the state of Gujarat and is one of the finest beaches in India.
 It is in Ahmedpur Mandvi, close to Diu Union Territory.

 Mandvi Beach - Kutch - Mandvi Wind Farms Beach and Wind-mills, which line the horizon of Mandvi, offer views from the Mandvi sea-beach.
 The Wind mills projects running in this beach was Asia's 1st Wind-Mills Projects in 1983.

 Chorwad Beach - Chorwad Beach of Gujarat is another beach situated on the west coast of India.
 It is situated at a distance of 66 km from Junagadh.
 Chorwad has a high potential of attracting both domestic as well as international tourists.
 The beach consists of rocky hills and presents an opportunity for boat rides.

 Diu Beach - Diu beach is situated on the island of Diu, off the Saurashtra coast Diu has a small population, and is connected to the mainland of Gujarat via a causeway.

 Gopnath Beach - Gopnath Beach is situated in the Bhavnagar district of Gujarat.
 It comes into Talaja Taluka.
 It is located on the coast of the Gulf of Kambhat, at a distance of 75 km from the city of Bhavnagar. and 22 km. away from Talaja.
 The Fort of the King of Gohilvad is situated in Gopnath.

 Kutch Mandvi Beach — Kutch Mandvi is an important beach in Gujarat, situated at Mandvi.
 Mandvi is the historic port town of Maharao of Kutch, located at a distance of 75 km from Bhuj.
 Kutch Mandvi was once inhabited by the Maharao of Kutch and was an important seaport.

 Umbergam Beach - Umargam is about 6 km from Umargam Road railway station on Mumbai-Surat rail section.
 This region was a part of Thane district prior to the creation of Gujarat in 1960.

 Umargam is situated on the southern bank of Nargol creek.
 It was a small village about two centuries ago, serving as a transit point for exporting marine produce from the fishing port Nargol on the Northern Bank of the creek.

-Madhavpur Beach - Madhavpur Ghed Beach is on Porbandar-Veraval Highway and residing in Porbadar.
-It is a well-known tourist attraction with high current tides reaching the shores with deadly speed and establishes various local facilities, may it be camel rides or stalls of baked corn.
-Due to severe high currents, beach activities during monsoon seasons are limited.